bitwyre/ui-kit/packages/typescript-config/README.md

 ## What's in here

-@bitwyre/typescript-config that including a compilerOptions that mostly used in our projects and other tools that using typescript
+@bitwyre/typescript-config that including a compilerOptions and other configs that mostly used in our projects and other tools that using typescript